AsaRy13/hangman/README.md

 # Future Work

-- Make it so you just have to press enter for pausing for messages rather than having to type a character first.
+- Make it so you just have to press enter when paused for messages rather than having to type a character first.